 The RigPi Audio and RigPi Keyer have their own connections described in the following topics.
+The drawings below are for the original RigPi.
+RigPi 2 and later have a modified design to accommodate connector positions.

 AUDIO uses same jumper blocks and cables as MFJ-1204